Get access to exclusive updates, the latest news and the inside scoop 🍨

-As soon as the migration plan is complete and a strategy has been devised for the ecommerce store moving onto Shopify’s platform, it is time to go full-throttle.
+As soon as the ecommerce migration checklist is complete and a strategy has been devised for the store moving onto Shopify’s platform, it is time to go full-throttle.

 Of course, the first two stages of planning and strategy should not be rushed, but once these factors have been considered, it is then down to Shopify developers to conduct several small-scale project migrations using partners’ products to complete frontend development.

 It is during this phase that the merchant will truly become exposed to Shopify's development process since following the ecommerce migration checklist.

 Then, it is in the hands of the merchant to approve further progression in the next stage of website migration.

 From this point, merchants will be able to view how the products are mapped as well as how the sales process goes from start to finish, not to mention all of the marketing tools used and their effectiveness will be highlighted here.

 Then, once the merchant has made the necessary changes on the new platform, they can then give developers the go-ahead to effect a full migration of all the products and their associated data.